joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/*2005Caga-How to write a good PRD.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide by Silicon Valley Product Group provides an unambiguous method of creating a product requirement document (PRD), differentiating it from a product strategy document,  and a market requirement document.
+This guide by Silicon Valley Product Group provides an unambiguous method of creating a product requirement document (PRD), differentiating it from a product strategy document,  and a market requirement document.

 Credit: [Martin Cagan](http://svpg.com/our-team/)

 {! search-content: !}